DLI Training

 Making a career change doesn’t typically happen overnight, especially if you’ve been in the one role for a long time.
 The professional landscape is constantly shifting and evolving, so re-acquainting yourself with the trends that are shaping the way employers hire and attract new talent can give you a leg up when you’re interviewing for new roles.

 If it’s been a while since you looked for a new job, then it’s important to know where to look.
-SEEK, Indeed, LinkedIn and EthicalJobs are wonderful places to look for different roles.
+SEEK, Indeed, and LinkedIn are wonderful places to look for different roles.

 You can also set up job alerts that’ll let you know whenever employers share a job that fits the criteria you’ve set when looking for your next role, so you can be one of the first to apply.
 This is especially useful if you’re looking to pivot to a competitive industry, as being one of the first applicants can help you stand out from the crowd.